DSV-CUB/CASEG/README.md

 ## Scripts
 The used scripts for training and testing are provided in CASEG\scripts.
 The marissa dict is from another project but contains necessary code files that are used here.
+For usage, the scripts must be adapted in the paths pointing to the data.